 Having a Jew for a son-in-law

-Today, you might know Jared Kushner as a White House adviser or the inventor of a bureaucracy-slashing organization in the executive branch of the US government called the Office of American Innovation.
+Today, you might know Jared Kushner as a White House advisor, or the inventor of a bureaucracy-slashing organization in the executive branch of the US government called the Office of American Innovation.
 Kushner, an Orthodox Jew, married Trump's daughter Ivanka in 2009—after she herself converted.
 This allows Trump to answer claims that he doesn't like Jews by saying things like, "My daughter is Jewish.
-I have grandchildren that are Jewish, OK?
+I have grandchildren that are Jewish, okay?
 And I love them."

 That time he roasted Jon Stewart by pointing out he changed his name

 Who can say what Trump was getting at in 2013 when he called Jon Stewart "Jonathan Leibowitz—I mean Jon Stewart"?
 The following month, Trump tweeted that Stewart "should be proud of his heritage."
 He just wants people to be proud of their heritage!